mkkriner/mkkriner.github.io/_pages/publications_2.md

 Michael Kriner, Cameron Mailhot, and Sabrina Karim.
 "When International Actors Build Police Institutions: Explaining the Determinants of International Police Assistance"

 Roya Izadi, Lindsey Pruett, **Michael Kriner**, Cameron Mailhot, Laura Huber, Priscilla Torres, Sara Fox, and Sabrina Karim.
-"Crossing the Wall of Silence: Expalining Tolerance for Misconduct in the Security Forces"
+"Crossing the Wall of Silence: Explaining Tolerance for Misconduct in the Security Forces"